HomeGua ShaLymphatic Drainage Face Massage

 A lymphatic drainage face massage that may help de-puff.

 If you wake up puffy, a lymphatic drainage face massage is the gentlest way to help your face look less swollen and more sculpted.
 Unlike a firm massage, this technique uses feather-light pressure to guide fluid toward your lymph nodes.
+It sounds technical, but it is genuinely simple once you understand the direction and the featherweight touch.
 Here is how to do it, by hand or with a gua sha tool.

 Quick answer